 Alcohol abuse chemically alters essential neural networkings of the brain.
 Consequently, many of the processes used on a daily basis to regulate emotions, cognitive functions, and other important activities become shifted.
 Mental health disorders like depression, anxiety, schizophrenia and paranoia can result from long term substance abuse.

 Recovery from co-occurring alcoholism and mental health disorders is possible through integrative and enlightened treatment.
 Bringing together holistic recovery and proven treatment, the programs at Enlightened Solutions are designed to let recovery start with you.
-Call 844-234-LIVE today for more information.
+Call 833-801-5483 today for more information.